spurthimalode/pes_pd/README.md

 ### Fixing Slack Violations

-VLSI engineers will obtain system specifications in the architecture design phase.
-These specifications will determine a required frequency of operation.
-To analyze a circuit's timing performance designers will use static timing analysis tools (STA).
-When referring to pre clock tree synthesis STA analysis we are mainly concerned with setup timing in regards to a launch clock.
-STA will report problems such as worst negative slack (WNS) and total negative slack (TNS).
-These refer to the worst path delay and total path delay in regards to our setup timing restraint.
-Fixing slack violations can be debugged through performing STA analysis with OpenSTA, which is integrated in the OpenLANE tool.
-To describe these constraints to tools such as In order to ensure correct operation of these tools two steps must be taken:
+In the architecture design phase of VLSI engineering, system specifications are obtained, which include the required frequency of operation.
+To assess a circuit's timing performance, static timing analysis (STA) tools are employed, with a particular focus on pre-clock tree synthesis STA analysis, specifically concerning setup timing with respect to a launch clock.
+STA tools provide valuable insights, reporting issues such as worst negative slack (WNS) and total negative slack (TNS), both related to setup timing constraints.
+Debugging slack violations can be effectively addressed through STA analysis using OpenSTA, an integrated component within the OpenLANE toolchain.

+To ensure the correct operation of these tools and complete the design process, two essential steps must be undertaken:

-  1. Design configuration files (.conf) - Tool configuration files for the specified design
+1. Design Configuration Files (.conf): These files contain tool configuration settings specific to the design under consideration.
+They provide essential parameters for guiding the design process.

-  2. Design Synopsys design constraint (.sdc) files - Industry standard constraints file
+2. Synopsys Design Constraint (.sdc) Files: These files adhere to industry-standard constraints and are crucial for conveying design constraints to the tools accurately.

-For the design to be complete, the worst negative slack needs to be above or equal to 0.
-If the slack is outside of this range we can do one of multiple things:
+For a design to be considered complete and reliable, it's imperative that the worst negative slack meets or exceeds 0.
+If the slack falls outside this desired range, several corrective measures can be taken:

-  1. Review our synthesis strategy in OpenLANE
+1. Review Synthesis Strategy in OpenLANE: Reevaluate the synthesis approach within OpenLANE to optimize the design for improved timing performance.

-  2. Enable cell buffering
+2. Enable Cell Buffering: Incorporate cell buffering techniques to enhance signal propagation and mitigate timing issues.

-  3. Perform manual cell replacement on our WNS path with the OpenSTA tool
+3. Perform Manual Cell Replacement with OpenSTA: Utilize the OpenSTA tool to manually replace cells along the path with worst negative slack (WNS) to optimize timing.

-  4. Optimize the fanout value with OpenLANE tool
+4. Optimize Fanout Value with OpenLANE: Adjust the fanout values using OpenLANE tools to optimize signal distribution and alleviate timing constraints.
 To invoke OpenSTA with the configuration file:

 ```